sempiedram/ACP1/analysis3.md

 4. Extract from the expression the result base.
 5. Convert every number into binary.
 6. Convert the expression into postfix.
 7. Evaluate the postfix expression.
-8. Done.
 The result should be the only number in the "postfix evaluation stack" (if the expression was valid).
+8. Convert the resulting number from binary into the result base.

 These steps are each rather complex, and have certain details.
 These details are shown next.